Caregiver: Surviving Covid19 Coronavirus

 More on the oximeter here:

 Sunday.
 He was now having difficulty walking to the bathroom.
 A co-worker suggested a urinal way back but I never took it seriously because our apartment was small enough that he could easily walk to the restroom.
-I didn’t realize that he would get so bad that getting up from the sofa would be such a heavy effort.
+I didn’t realize that he would get so bad that getting up from the sofa would take such a heavy effort.
 I brought a bucket from the kitchen so he didn’t have to go to the restroom to pee.
 We don’t hear or read much about patient’s daily struggles with Covid19.
 They always say – quarantine at home until you get better.
 Fourteen days!
 But nobody talks about what really is happening on a daily basis (forget hourly) of those fourteen days.

 And what was happening to someone so healthy was a worsening, a quick downhill progression that questioned everything I read about this virus.
 As well-read as I have been about it, I began to see loopholes – things missing in the narratives.
-I began to question the meaning of “mild” and realized that it was a terrain bereft of personal account.
+I began to question the meaning of “mild” and realized that it was a terrain bereft of personal accounts.
 Since so many claimed to be "mild," we really didn't know what it meant.
 Was there a thin line between "mild" and "severe."
 What exactly was happening when they crossed over?

 By then, I knew that my husband couldn’t get up to get water, nor go to the restroom.
 Eating, by Sunday, had become an excruciating effort as well.
 We had ordered three big platters of his favorite pupusas, but he could not even finish one piece.
 By then, I knew something was really wrong.
 I knew something was off.
 I knew this was not the “mild symptoms” language candy we often read about.
 He just did not look right.